SuperOfficeDocs/superoffice-docs/docs/en/sale/saint/howto/row/search-saint-contactrow-customsearch.md

 # Search for contacts with a given SAINT counter using ContactRow.CustomSearch

-Sales are grouped into different statuses, like open, sold, lost or unknown.
-In the [countervalue][1] table, this is represented under the field `sale_status`.
-Sales are even grouped under different amount classes like small, medium, large, and extra-large.

 We might need to retrieve a list of companies with more than 2 successful sales.
 In this situation we do not want to restrict the amount-class, so we may specify the `amountclassid =0`.
 In the following example, we will explain how this is done.

 ## Code